YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The same caution applies to direction.
 If hairs are growing but pointing the wrong way, that belongs closer to wrong hair direction after hair transplant.
 If the main problem is raised skin without useful hair growth yet, the first review should focus on the recipient surface and inflammation.

 The cheek is tempting to test.
-Patients shave closer to see the bumps.
-They squeeze the raised dots.
-They scrub.
-They try acids, retinoids, steroid creams, antibiotic ointments, derma rollers, or home laser devices.
+Patients may shave closer to see the bumps, squeeze the raised dots, scrub, or cover the area with product before sending photos.
+They may try acids, retinoids, benzoyl peroxide, steroid creams, antibiotic ointments, peels, derma rollers, or home laser devices.
 I understand the anxiety, but this can blur the diagnosis and sometimes irritate the skin further.

-Before the clinic reviews the photos, keep the area calm unless you were given a specific instruction.
+Before the clinic reviews the photos, avoid irritating the area unless you were given a specific instruction.
 Do not pick crusts or pustules.
-Do not shave aggressively over raised grafts.
+Do not close wet shave over raised grafts.
+If shaving is already allowed, a guarded trimmer that leaves short stubble is often less confusing than scraping the skin smooth.
 Do not start fractional laser, microneedling, peels, or steroid injections because someone online said it helped them.
-Facial skin repair should not begin before the problem is identified.
+Facial skin treatment should wait until we know what we are treating.

 If you already used something on the skin, say so.
 The surgeon needs to know whether redness came from the transplant, shaving, an acne product, sun exposure, or a topical medicine.
 This is not blame.
 It gives the photos the right context.

-A short, complete message is more useful than a long anxious one.
-The clinic should be able to see the area, understand the timing, and identify whether there are medical warning signs.
+A short, complete message is more useful than a long, anxious one.
+The clinic should be able to see the area, understand the timing, and identify whether there are medical warning signs or signs of shaving irritation.

 Photo set